What can savers expect from "socially responsible" investing?

 Shutterstock

-This has led to the rapid development of "socially responsible" (or SRI) investment products.
-These are also identified by the three letters ESG, reflecting their triple concern: environmental, social and corporate governance issues.
-More than 500 labelled funds are currently available in France from the main financial intermediaries.
+Investment products described as "socially responsible" (or SRI) have thus developed rapidly.
+These are also identified by the three letters ESG, reflecting their threefold focus: the environment, social issues, and corporate governance.
+More than 500 certified funds are currently available in France through the main financial intermediaries.
 Their performance can be tracked on the Boursorama website.

-According to figures from the Global Sustainable Investment Alliance, ESG-guided investments now account for almost $30,000 billion worldwide, or around 10% of total financial assets.
+According to figures from the Global Sustainable Investment Alliance, ESG-driven investments now account for nearly $30 trillion worldwide, corresponding to approximately 10% of total financial assets under management.

-And interest in this segment continues unabated.
-Many asset management companies are launching new funds bearing the SRI label, when they have not decided to devote themselves entirely to this type of investment.
+And interest in this segment shows no sign of waning.
+Many asset management companies are launching new SRI-labeled funds, when they are not deciding to devote themselves entirely to this type of investment.

-Savers now have a wide range of investment products to choose from, in both equities and bonds, including green bonds.
+Savers now have access to a wide range of investment products, including both stocks and bonds, particularly green bonds.

 See also: